groupdocs-merger-cloud/docs/content/merger/getting-started/features-overview.md

 # Security and Authentication #

 The GroupDocs.Merger Cloud API is secured and requires authentication.
 One set of keys Client Id and Client Secret are required for Authentication which can be created at the [Dashboard](http://dashboard.groupdocs.cloud/).
-Check [Authenticating API Requests]({{< ref "total/getting-started/overview-rest-api/authenticating-api-requests.md" >}}) article for a complete example.
+Check [Authenticating API Requests]({{< ref "total/overview-rest-api/authenticating-api-requests.md" >}}) article for a complete example.

-## SDKs ##
+## SDK examples

 Check out our GitHub [repository](https://github.com/groupdocs-merger-cloud) for a complete list of GroupDocs.Merger SDKs along with working examples, to get you started in no time.